Youth Volunteering: Team pegasus

 Interested in staying involved throughout the year?
 Read on below...or click here!

-FLEX VOLUNTEERS: Flex Volunteers are a continually networked group of folks who are offered regular opportunities to sign up for various projects over the course of their time volunteering for Camp Ten Trees.
-Flex Volunteers have the option of working on projects in various areas or specializing in a particular area (contributing ideas for summer camp programming, for instance).
-These roles are a great fit for people with skills and energy to contribute on a flexible schedule throughout the year.
+FLEX VOLUNTEERS: Flex Volunteers are a continually networked group of folks who are offered regular opportunities to sign up for various projects.
+These volunteers have the option of working on projects in various areas or specializing in a particular area (contributing ideas for summer camp programming, for instance).
+Flex roles are great for people with skills and energy to contribute on a flexible schedule throughout the year.
 Download and print the Flex Volunteer application.

 ONE-TIME VOLUNTEERS: One-time Volunteering is a great way to connect with Camp Ten Trees...or to become reacquainted if you've been away!
 After a brief orientation, you can help with an upcoming project, without ongoing commitment.
 Contact us if you're interested in One-time Volunteering!